PeikestPeike/pic16-project/README.md

 Peiki Le, Yuxuan Li, Johnny Tu

 # Project description:
-Using a source text, MarkovChain.v2 will generate a fake text using units of characters, words, or sentences, depending on user input.
+Using a source text, MarkovChain.v2 will generate a fake text using units of words.

 # Instructions on package installments:
 conda create --name NEWENV --file requirements.txt